 It is for this reason that HEC Paris has adopted the United Nations' Sustainable Development Goals by adhering to the Global Compact and PRME (Principles for Responsible Management Education).
 Our raison d’être and our values reflect this commitment, which are both that of the School and of our student and alumni communities.

-In September 2020, at the impetus of our International Advisory Board, HEC Paris finalized its Purpose & Sustainability strategy, to further its ambition in terms of sustainable development and social responsibility for the 2020-2030 decade.
+In September 2020, at the impetus of our International Advisory Board, HEC Paris initiated its Transition strategy, to further its ambition in terms of sustainable development and social responsibility for the 2020-2030 decade.

 The Society & Organizations (S&O) Institute at HEC Paris combines research and education towards a sustainable and responsible vision of business and purposeful leadership.
 The Institute and its 60 researchers on campus are dedicated to creating alternative models that balance environmental challenges and social impact with economic performance.
 Since 2008, the S&O Institute has been a crucible of innovation thanks to the expertise of its researchers and its partnerships that anchor it in the business world.
 The Institute's three core focus areas are Purposeful Leadership, Inclusive Economy and Climate & Earth.
 The Institute guides all the programs and specializations of HEC Paris on issues of sustainability and impact in society.